open-telemetry/opentelemetry-python/docs/examples/datadog_exporter/README.rst

 Datadog Exporter Example
 ========================

-These examples shows how to use OpenTelemetry to send tracing data to Datadog.
+These examples show how to use OpenTelemetry to send tracing data to Datadog.

 Basic Example